frantic0/sema-engine/README.md

 npm install sema-engine
 ```

-You can check how the sema-engine is used in [Sema](https://github.com/mimic-sussex/sema), a full-fledged application from which the *sema-engine* was extracted.
+You can check how the sema-engine is used in [Sema](https://github.com/mimic-sussex/sema), a full-fledged application from which *sema-engine* was extracted.